arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

     return True
 ```

 A naive implementation of above pseudocode is trivial but the true challenge lies in making the implementation horizontally scalable, with low meomery footprint, low CPU utilization and low time complexity.
-We tackle each of the requirement below.

 # Design
-Now we take a deeper look in the design of this Sliding window rate limiter.
-We shall dive deep into low level data models, data stores, data structures and high level contructs to ensure horizontal scalability.
+Designing a rate limiter has to be super efficient because the rate limiter decision engine will be invoked on every single request and if the engine takes a long time to decide this is will in turn reflect in the overall response time of the request.
+A better design will not only help us in keeping the response time to a bare minimum, but it also ensures that system is extensible with respect to future requreiments.

+## Components of the Rate limiter
+The Rate limiter has the following components

+ - Configuration store - to keep all the configurations
+ - Requests store - to keep all the requests made against one configuration key
+ - Decicion Engine - it uses data from configuration and request store and makes the decision

 ## Deciding the datastores and schema
 Picking the right datastore for the use case is extremely important.
-The kind of datastore we choose determines the performance of the system like this.
+The kind of datastore we choose determines the core performance of the system like this.

 ### Configuration Store
 The rate limit confguration could be stored in any relational or non-relational database.
 We would not wat to store the configuration in memory because if memory is volatile (and not disk-backed) then in case of machine failure we would loose all the configuration.